Authenticate to online resources (MIT only)

 - If you are on campus and on the “MIT Guest” network, you won’t be able to access most resources due to publisher restrictions – switch to the “MIT Secure” network.

-- If you are off-campus with a non-MIT IP address you must either simulate an MIT IP address, or follow a path that connects you via our proxy server.
+- If you are off campus with a non-MIT IP address, you need to either simulate an MIT IP address, or follow a path that authenticates you via MIT’s Touchstone – see details below.

 URL of article/story:

 Edit the URL to look like this (be sure to keep the initial “https://”):

 Use a browser bookmarklet